dschulmeist/ada-template-website/index.md

 });
 </script>

-Not every experiment can yield perfect results.
+Alas not every experiment can yield perfect results.
 It’s important to note that the CMU Movies dataset contains a significant amount of missing data, particularly in the box office revenue field.
-These gaps in the data could influence the outcomes of our analysis, as the absence of information from certain movies or countries may skew the overall revenue figures.
 As a result, we observe a trend that largely reflects the movie count by country, with the USA and UK occupying the top spots.
 However, a key anomaly emerges in the form of Bollywood’s financial contribution, which is noticeably absent.
-This is due to the dataset’s lack of box office revenue data for many Indian films, creating a gap in the analysis that affects our global picture of film industry performance.

 <canvas id="languageBarChart" width="400" height="200"></canvas>